On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Convergence results

-\end{definition} This definition traces back to Definition B.27 in \cite{CM3}, but we modify it here to be adapted to our setting.
-Now a proof similar to that of Proposition B.29 of \cite{CM3} gives a similar estimate as follows.
+\end{definition} This definition traces back to \cite[Definition B.27]{CM3}, but we modify it here to be adapted to our setting.
+Now a proof similar to that of \cite[Proposition B.29]{CM3} gives a similar estimate as follows.